pocketbase/js-sdk/README.md

     record:       RecordModel|null // the authenticated auth record
     token:        string  // the authenticated token
     isValid:      boolean // checks if the store has existing and unexpired token
-    isAdmin:      boolean // checks if the store state is for admin
-    isAuthRecord: boolean // checks if the store state is for an auth record
+    isSuperuser:  boolean // checks if the store state is for superuser

     // main methods
-    clear()             // "logout" the authenticated record or admin model save(token, record) // update the store with the new auth data onChange(callback, fireImmediately = false) // register a callback that will be called on store change
+    clear()             // "logout" the authenticated record
+    save(token, record) // update the store with the new auth data onChange(callback, fireImmediately = false) // register a callback that will be called on store change